top of page

 When you dispose of an asset, Capital Gains Tax is due on any gain you have made; this gain being the difference between the cost of the asset and the sale price along with some allowable deductions.

-However, this may not be the case for everyone.
 If you own two properties then this relief is only available to your elected 'main residence'.
 To qualify as your main residence you must have lived in your home and it must have been solely your home (i.e. there being no annexes or basement flats let out) plus you must not have had any significant periods of time away.

-But what then happens if you fall foul of those qualifying categories above?
 If you rent a part of your home (converted garage, basement flat, annexe) either as a furnished holiday let or as a rental property then this part of the property was not your home and the value of the gain on this area will be subject to capital gains tax.

-What if you haven't always been in residence?
 There are periods of actual occupation for PPR and there are periods of 'deemed occupation' for PPR.
 The value of the PPR relief then becomes a percentage of total occupation (actual and deemed) vs non occupation.
 Actual occupation is simply when you physically live in the home full time.

 Deemed occupation is a little more complicated and is defined as;